On the Day That John F. Kennedy Jr. Would Have Turned 60: Examining the Life of the Heir to Camelot

 The problem is that the nation, and the world at large, arrived at Camelot through the back door, after the final act had played out more like a Greek tragedy.
-In November 1963, the king of Camelot was murdered.
-Five years later, his brother and family’s standard-bearer — not to mention the man who might resurrect Camelot — met his own assassin’s bullet.
+In November 1963, the king of Camelot, President Kennedy, was murdered.
+Five years later, Robert F. Kennedy, his brother and family’s standard-bearer — not to mention the man who might resurrect Camelot — met his own assassin’s bullet.
 Even Jacqueline Kennedy moved on from the Camelot myth, becoming Jackie O, the ever-stylish paparazzi magnet and wife of a divorced Greek shipping magnate.
 But there was hope for Camelot yet.

-Throughout his life, and even beyond it, they called him many different names — John-John, America’s (reluctant) Prince, Sexiest Man Alive, JFK Jr. and, of course, John.
-John F. Kennedy Jr. bore his father’s name and from the moment he became the first child born to a U.S. President-elect, he captivated the adoring public.
+John F. Kennedy Jr. bore his father’s name and, from the moment he became the first child born to a U.S. President-elect, he captivated the adoring public.
 Photos of a young JFK Jr. spending time with his parents and sister, Caroline — including in the Oval Office while his doting father, the president, watched on — served to further cultivate the Camelot myth, which in turn proved ever-more devastating when those illusions were shattered by the iconic shot of little John spending his third birthday standing upright and bravely saluting his father’s casket during JFK’s funeral procession.

-Despite his mother’s attempts to shield her children from the paparazzi and public eye in the ensuing years, John F. Kennedy Jr. could never truly disappear.
-He carried in his DNA the Camelot gene, and there was no escape.
+Despite his mother’s attempts to shield her children from the paparazzi and public eye in the ensuing years, John F. Kennedy Jr. could never truly disappear; he carried in his DNA the Camelot gene.

 “All the hopes and unfulfilled expectations of his father’s presidency transferred to him.
-He was the heir apparent to Camelot, he was the one who was going to return America to the glory days of the early 1960s,” Steven M. Gillon, a friend of JFK Jr. as well as a historian and author of the just-released America’s Reluctant Prince: The Life of John F. Kennedy, Jr., told Biography.com.
+He was the heir apparent to Camelot, he was the one who was going to return America to the glory days of the early 1960s,” Steven M. Gillon, a friend of JFK Jr. as well as a historian and author of America’s Reluctant Prince: The Life of John F. Kennedy Jr., told Biography.com.
 “That was a burden that would have crushed most people, but he carried it with remarkable grace.
-John always said he was two people: He was just John, a typical wealthy, privileged young man of his generation.
-But he also played a role, that of John Fitzgerald Kennedy, Jr., son of the beloved slain president.”
+John always said he was two people: he was just John, a typical wealthy, privileged young man of his generation.
+But he also played a role, that of John Fitzgerald Kennedy Jr., son of the beloved slain president.”

 Yearning for Camelot

-One of America’s favourite national pastimes is to yearn for “the good ‘ol days.”
-The country was founded on the idea of living like they did before tyrant kings and, even today, the mantra “Make America Great Again” promotes divisive and often racist idolization of a supposed bygone era in American history.
+One of America’s favourite national pastimes is to yearn for “the good ol’ days.”
+The country was founded on the idea of living like they did before tyrant kings and, more recently, the mantra “Make America Great Again” — the red-hat slogan that proved evocative enough to help elevate Donald Trump to the presidency — promotes a divisive and often racist idolization of a supposed bygone era in American history.

-The idea of “the good ol’ days” is often a fairy tale, and in that sense it’s unfair to pin those yearnings only on America.
-The ideal of a fairy tale ending is universally valued and everyone feels the gut punch when it doesn’t come to pass, be it the assassination of the Kennedy brothers or the death of Princess Diana.
-When it comes to JFK Jr., even 20 years after his tragic death, when the single engine Piper Saratoga plane he piloted with his wife, Carolyn, and sister-in-law Lauren, crashed into the Atlantic Ocean on the way to Martha’s Vineyard, killing them instantly, the public still craves the return to Camelot he embodied.
+Most often the idea of “the good ol’ days” is a fairy tale and, in that sense, it’s unfair to pin those yearnings only on America.
+The ideal of a fairy-tale ending is universally valued, and everyone feels the gut punch when it doesn’t come to pass, be it the assassination of the Kennedy brothers or the death of Diana, Princess of Wales.
+When it comes to JFK Jr., even 21 years after his tragic 1999 death, when the single-engine Piper Saratoga plane he piloted with his wife, Carolyn, and sister-in-law Lauren crashed into the Atlantic Ocean on the way to Martha’s Vineyard, killing them instantly, the public still craves the return to Camelot he embodied.

-Perhaps that’s unfair, as who could possibly live up to the expectations of a fairy tale?
-And in today’s polarizing society, could the public even agree what Camelot would look like?
-After all, the idyllic notion of Camelot itself never truly existed even during President John F. Kenedy’s time, in which the United States was embroiled in cultural wars at home and deadly international conflicts abroad.
+Perhaps, however, such projections are unfair, as who could possibly live up to the expectations of a fairy tale?
+And in today’s divided society — where some believe their freedoms are being infringed upon when they’re asked to wear a mask during a deadly pandemic — could we all even agree as to what Camelot would look like?
+After all, the idyllic notion never even truly existed during President Kennedy’s time in office, during which the United States was embroiled in cultural wars at home and deadly international conflicts abroad.

 But unlike so many of his relatives, JFK Jr. shied away from elected office, though Gillon claims he did explore possible senate and gubernatorial runs toward the end of his life.
 Instead, he became involved in charities and providing aid at disaster zones in various parts of the world, while pursing an education and an interest in politics and issues like civil rights back at home.

-He ultimately became a lawyer — though he failed the bar exam twice, after which various papers, including the New York Post, ran the headline, “The Hunk Flunks” — was named People magazine’s sexiest man alive in 1988, dated models and actresses like Cindy Crawford, Brooke Shields, Sarah Jessica Parker and Daryl Hannah and, in 1995, launched his own politics-as-entertainment publication, George, which aimed to add a more accessible, lifestyle element to political coverage while featuring provocative photography like Cindy Crawford as George Washington (though it’s unclear if Washington actually exposed his midriff while in military uniform, as Crawford did in her photo), Madonna as Jackie Kennedy and Drew Barrymore as Marilyn Monroe singing “Happy Birthday” to JFK.
+He ultimately became a lawyer — though he failed the bar exam twice, after which various papers, including the New York Post, ran the headline “The Hunk Flunks” — was named People magazine’s sexiest man alive in 1988, dated models and actresses like Cindy Crawford, Brooke Shields, Sarah Jessica Parker and Daryl Hannah and, in 1995, launched his own politics-as-entertainment publication, George, which aimed to add a more accessible, lifestyle element to political coverage while featuring provocative photography like Cindy Crawford as George Washington, Madonna as Jackie Kennedy and Drew Barrymore as Marilyn Monroe singing “Happy Birthday” to JFK.

 Though mocked at first by many as a vanity project, journalist Kate Storey notes in Esquire that “Kennedy’s instincts were right: In the twenty years since his death, politics and pop culture have become so intertwined that candidates now spend nearly as much time courting voters on late-night shows as they do on the Sunday talk circuit.
 Politicians are covered as if they were celebrities, while celebrities seek out a voice on politics.”

-In the Disney version of this story the end credits roll here, with the royal couple setting off to live happily ever after while the rest of us bask in the joys of a return to Camelot — whatever that is.
+In the Disney version of this story, the end credits roll here — the couple setting off to live happily ever after while the rest of us bask in the joys of a return to Camelot, whatever that is.

-In an excerpt from his new book, From Four Friends: Promising Lives Cut Short, the author William D. Cohan recounts the couple’s marriage woes.
+In an excerpt from his book, From Four Friends: Promising Lives Cut Short, the author William D. Cohan recounts the couple’s marriage woes.
 “It was the pressure of celebrity, and John’s role in it, that made their relationship so impossible.
 ‘It just broke her down to the point of real fear and paranoia.
 Like she wouldn’t go out of the apartment,’ [friend Sasha] Chermayeff continued.
-‘Her excuse—that she was really shut down sexually—wasn’t really true.
+‘Her excuse — that she was really shut down sexually — wasn’t really true.
 But she was shut down from him.’
 Chermayeff said she spoke with John about the fact that his wife wouldn’t sleep with him anymore.
 He was upset about it.
 He was in therapy.
 He may have, eventually, had casual sexual interludes with Julie Baker, a former girlfriend, but he was, Chermayeff said, ‘very serious, and very seriously committed to the fact that he had fallen madly in love with Carolyn.’”